Baron von Tollbooth & the Chrome Nun: Title and album cover

-The album cover was illustrated by Drew Struzan under the direction of Ernie Cefalu.
-The psychedelic drawing features three human figures (presumably Kantner, Slick and Freiberg) stripped of their skin, leaving only muscle and bone, standing against a snow-capped mountain landscape with a tiger crouched in front.
+The album cover was illustrated by Drew Struzan.
+The psychedelic drawing features three human figures (presumably Kantner, Slick and Freiberg) stripped of their skin, leaving only muscle and bone, standing against a snow-capped mountain landscape with a leopard crouched in front.
 The inner sleeve features lyrics to the songs along with artwork which depicts part of the faces of the three artists overlapping three skull X-rays, while a special insert also features complete song credits.

 The title of the album was taken from the nicknames David Crosby had given Paul Kantner and Grace Slick.
 As Slick later explained:

 The gag name for Paul was Baron von Tollboth, because of the World War One fighter Baron von Richtoven.
 Paul is very German.
 He stands up very straight and he likes organization.
 I'm the Chrome Nun.
 She's modern, she's shiny, she's also very protective of herself--it's like having a suit of armor on.
 Nuns don't fool around.